-Marketing legend Gary Halbert was fond of asking his students this question:
+Marketing legend Gary Halbert was fond of asking his students a question:

 He’d let each batch of students ponder the question and marinate in the supposed brilliance of their answers before he dropped his bombshell: